-It’s about 1,255 miles from Madison, WI to Lady Lake, Florida.
-Simple as that, if you want to maximize time, there are essentially only 2 routes, one that goes through Indiana and the other through Illinois.
-If you leave very early morning (VEM) in late March, I’d recommend Indiana even though their rest stops are pitiful; and bring your toilet tissue (and masks) as they’re not up to standards of rest stops in Wisconsin.
+It’s about 1,255 miles from Madison, WI, to Lady Lake, Florida.
+Simple as that, if you want to maximize time, there are essentially only two routes, one that goes through Indiana and the other through Illinois.
+If you leave very early morning (VEM) in late March, I’d recommend Indiana even though their rest stops are pitiful, and bring your toilet tissue (and masks) as they’re not up to the standards of rest stops in Wisconsin.

-Realize that it won’t get dark until 7ish in late March which is critical when you’re only hours away from your destination.
-I’ve found that it’s easier to drive in the dark during the first part of the trip, if you leave at 6 am, you might make it in one day but rest assured, your last 6 or more hours will be in the dark.
+Realize it won’t get dark until 7ish in late March, which is critical when you’re only hours away from your destination.
+I’ve found that it’s easier to drive in the dark during the first part of the trip; if you leave at 6 a.m., you might make it in one day, but rest assured, your last six or more hours will be in the dark.
 If it rains, add another hour and points to the misery index.

 If you do VEM, may I suggest driving on I-65 through Indiana?
-You’ll hit Chicago at 3 am with light traffic and avoid the travel speeds between trucks and cars (semi-trucks travel at a speed limit of 65 and cars have 5 mph more).
+You’ll hit Chicago at 3 a.m. with light traffic and avoid the travel speeds between trucks and cars (semi-trucks travel at a speed limit of 65, and cars have five mph more).
 That's why early morning through Indiana is the only time I'll drive through there on I-65.
-If your brave and drive through on the Indiana interstate in traffic, it can be infuriating with how long it may take a semi-truck to pass several other slower moving vehicles.
+If you bravely drive through on the Indiana interstate in traffic, it can be infuriating how long it may take a semi-truck to pass several other slower-moving vehicles. bravely

-If you can sneak through Indiana early morning, then Kentucky roads will welcome travelers to predominately three lanes on Interstate 65.
-That's a positive thing as the majority of Indiana is only 2 lanes.
+If you can sneak through Indiana early in the morning, Kentucky roads will welcome travelers to predominately three lanes on Interstate 65.
+That's a positive thing, as the majority of Indiana is only two lanes.
 Once you drive over the Ohio River, you’re welcomed to a toll bridge as you enter Louisville.
-We have not yet been ticketed so I believe the Illinois Fast Pass may work to pay that bridge toll driving in and out of Louisville.
+We have not yet been ticketed, so I believe the Illinois Fast Pass may work to pay that bridge toll driving in and out of Louisville.

-I’ve driven this trip at least 25 times over the last 20 years and the potential hot spot was always Atlanta.
-That hasn’t changed with traffic issues and accidents are commonplace all around Atlanta.
+I’ve driven this trip at least 25 times over the last 20 years, and the potential hot spot was always Atlanta.
+That hasn’t changed with traffic issues, and accidents are commonplace all around Atlanta.
 However, if you find a traffic issue, Waze or Google Maps might help you find an alternate.
-With many bypasses, be aware of any potential Atlanta issues well before there are 6 lanes of traffic.
+With many bypasses, be aware of any potential Atlanta issues well before there are six lanes of traffic.

 Recently, I’ve found driving through Chattanooga from Nashville to be as great of a challenge as through Atlanta.
-First, you’re dealing some mountains, tons of semi-trucks, curvy lanes, and a two-lane Interstate.
-It just seems too often a bottleneck around this area and it's not too hard to see why.
-Hand-held technology may assist in Tennessee but besides sometimes spotty cell coverage, in the midst of the mountains, few alternates are available.
+First, you deal with mountains, tons of semi-trucks, curvy lanes, and a two-lane Interstate.
+It just seems too often a bottleneck around this area, and it's not too hard to see why.
+Hand-held technology may assist in Tennessee, but besides sometimes spotty cell coverage, in the midst of the mountains, few alternates are available.
 Driving through on a Sunday probably mitigates a swath of semi-drivers.

 Besides limited eating, I’ll have coffee and water during the entire trip.
-I lean towards a little dehydration but still pay close attention to my bodily needs as the trip progresses.
-Some need to eat to survive and function but I found a limited fast for about 20 hours is something my body can handle.
-My diet during a cross country drive doesn’t work for everyone.
+I lean towards a bit of dehydration but still pay close attention to my bodily needs as the trip progresses.
+Some need to eat to survive and function, but I found a limited fast for about 20 hours is something my body can handle.
+My diet during a cross-country drive doesn’t work for everyone.
 Therefore, my goal many years ago was to be inclusive towards my guests in the car.
 Just because I’m not hungry doesn’t mean we can’t get a Toasted Frontega Chicken or a Turkey Melt at Panera to go.

-Based on my experience, breathing exercises help too, (for example, inhale for 8 seconds, hold for 16, and exhale for 4, or some other similar combinations) especially if you’re a little tired and your body may need some oxygenation.
+Based on my experience, breathing exercises help too (for example, inhale for 8 seconds, hold for 16, and exhale for 4, or some other similar combinations), especially if you’re a little tired and your body may need oxygenation.
 If done semi-effectively, you may find an energy bolt.

-One comment about the weather, if you’re focused to leave on a Saturday but rain is forecasted for half the trip, could you leave a day earlier or later?
-Having a little flexibility on your departure day may be helpful in the long run as rain and traffic through the Smoky Mountains and the entire state of Georgia can make it seem the trip is never going to end.
+One comment about the weather: if you’re focused on leaving on a Saturday but rain is forecasted for half the trip, could you leave a day earlier or later?
+Having a little flexibility on your departure day may be helpful in the long run, as rain and traffic through the Smoky Mountains and the entire state of Georgia can make it seem like the trip will never end.